1994 Brooklyn Bridge shooting: Convictions

 Bassam Reyati, uncle of Baz and the owner of the car, was convicted of concealing evidence, and was sentenced to five years of probation and a $1,000 fine on October 16, 1996.
 Hilal Abd Al-Aziz Muhammad, owner of the car repair shop Baz used to hide the damage to his car, was convicted of concealing evidence and hindering prosecution.
 He was sentenced to five years of probation on May 17, 1995.
 Albert Jeanniton was convicted for illegally selling one of the guns obtained by Baz.
 In 2000, U.S. Attorney for the Southern District of New York (Manhattan) Mary Jo White and the Federal Bureau of Investigation re-classified the attack as "the crimes of a terrorist."

 Rashid Baz's defense team portrayed him as suffering from post-traumatic stress disorder due to his childhood exposure to violence during the Lebanese Civil War.
 They argued further that Baz's actions were triggered by Cave of the Patriarchs massacre of 29 people in Hebron.
 The jury rejected this argument, and on December 1, 1994, Baz was convicted on one count of murder, 14 counts of attempted murder, and one count of criminal use of a firearm.
 On January 18, 1995, judge Harold Rothwax sentenced Baz to 141 years to life in prison.
 Baz was initially imprisoned at the Auburn Correctional Facility in upstate New York and later transferred to the Clinton Correctional Facility.

 Despite the conviction of Baz, the Halberstam family and others wanted the case reclassified as a terrorist attack and wanted a further investigation to probe any terrorist links to Baz.
 On August 26, 1999, the United States Department of Justice and FBI agreed to open an investigation into Baz.
 The investigation did not yield any new leads connected to terrorist organizations but the Justice Department did formally reclassify the incident as an act of terrorism.
 In his confession in 2007, Baz said, "I only shot them because they were Jewish."

+In July 2026, the Department of Justice sent a letter to Halberstam’s mother, saying that if the murder happened today, it would be investigated as a federal hate crime.